apache/cordova-medic/README.md

 **cordova.conf**: This file contains the actual Buildbot configuration that is unique to Apache Cordova.

-**cordova-internal.conf**: An extension of `cordova.conf` that is internal to a particular installation of Medic and does not make it into the Apache Infrastructure Buildbot.
+**cordova-extra.conf**: An extension of `cordova.conf` that is internal to a particular installation of Medic, is not tracked in the repo, and does not make it into the Apache Infrastructure Buildbot. *Only a sample of this file is provided in the repo, with a `.sample` extension.*

 **cordova-repos.json:** List of Cordova repositories and their relevant information.